Lightprotocol/psp-examples/private-compressed-account/README.md

 1. Insert a value into the Merkle tree. `(Hashed value, Poseidon([value]))`
 2. Prove inclusion of the value (A program can invoke this instruction via cpi to verify the property it wants to verify.)

-The PSP has 2 circuits and 2 instructions to verify proofs
+The PSP has two circuits and two instructions to verify proofs.

 1. Insert & update Merkle tree